Safinahmr/Safinahmr/README.md

 ---
 ### 👩🏻‍💻 About Me

 Greetings!
-My name is Safinah and currently I am residing in Malaysia 🇲🇾
+My name is Safinah and currently residing in Malaysia 🇲🇾

-Aspiring Software Tester with a background in HR & Admin and a foundation in manual testing gained through self-learning and freelance work.
-Skilled in writing test cases, logging bugs with clear reproduction steps, and validating user stories.<br>
+⚙️ Background in HR & Admin<br>

-Currently, I am seeking a 6-months internship to deepen industry exposure and contribute to high-quality software delivery.
+🧠 Foundation in manual testing gained through self-learning and freelance work<br>

-### ✨ Professional Goal
+🛠 Skilled in writing test cases, logging bugs with clear reproduction steps, and validating user stories.<br>

-To grow as a skilled tester and help create intuitive, bug-free applications that users love.
+💡 Seeking a 6-months internship to deepen industry exposure and contribute to high-quality software delivery.<br>

 ### 📚 Certificates
 💡 [Manual Testing for Complete Beginners](https://www.udemy.com/certificate/UC-a24ceef4-d14d-4234-9f20-c89399879fc1/) (Completed on May 2025) <br>